Friday, November 18, 2005

 The same day I went to Sotheby's I also went to a pretty similar showing of auction items at Christie's.
 Here are a few highlights...

 I was particularly impressed by the Monsted landscapes I saw that day, though I had not heard of him before then.
-There was a particularly impressive one called A Wooded River Landscape, Deer Grazing in the Distance at the Sotheby's auction tht was similar to this, but which was impossible for me to scan because of how it was printed in the catalog (it spanned the spine of the book).
+There was a particularly impressive one called A Wooded River Landscape, Deer Grazing in the Distance at the Sotheby’s auction that was similar to this, but which was impossible for me to scan because of how it was printed in the catalogue (it spanned the spine of the book).
 He was definitely an under-appreciated genius!

 Portrait of a Young Beauty, Alexei Alejewitch Harlamoff